Do you know what to say in a parent-teacher conference? If you are struggling with how to interact with your child’s teacher, I can help.

-- It’s not a bad idea to send teacher gifts throughout the year.
-Or at least do something for her at Christmas.
+- It’s not a bad idea to send teachers gifts throughout the year.
+Or at least do something for him or her at Christmas.

 - Pray for your child’s teacher daily.
 She has a huge impact on your child as she is with him longer than you are during the week.
 What she says and does with your child will be with him for years later.

 Pin it for later!

 The parent-teacher meeting is so important for your child’s success.
 You, your child, and the teacher are a team.
 It is best if all three partners work together to reach the same goal–your child’s success.

 Some of you are going to have a bad teacher.
 It happens to everyone at one time or another.
 Chances are you are not going to get your child’s teacher removed during the school year, so it is better to find ways to work together.

 Don’t forget that teachers are usually there because they love kids.
 It’s certainly not for the pay!
 They want to see your child succeed as much as you do.